Roster: Company G, 47th Regiment, Pennsylvania Volunteers

 1865 – 1866

-On New Year’s Day 1865 at Stevenson, Virginia, 1st Sergeant Thomas Leisenring, one of the men who had stepped in to fill the void when the second of G Company’s captains was killed in battle, was promoted to the rank of Captain.
-Sergeant William H. Steckel was also promoted to the rank of 1st Lieutenant, Corporal Jacob Warman became Sergeant Warman, and Private George Hepler became Corporal Hepler.
+On New Year’s Day 1865 at Stevenson, Virginia, First Sergeant Thomas Leisenring, one of the men who had stepped in to fill the void when the second of G Company’s captains was killed in battle, was promoted to the rank of Captain.
+Sergeant William H. Steckel was also promoted to the rank of First Lieutenant, Corporal Jacob Warman became Sergeant Warman, and Private George Hepler became Corporal Hepler.
 A week later, Sergeant Martin Hackman mustered out.